LVN Pictures: The 1960s and onwards

 On May 31, 1961, LVN stopped producing motion pictures and suddenly decided to switch to post-production.
 The decision was not surprising; even though LVN was releasing box-office successes, the earnings from these films were used to pay off existing loans and debts from various Philippine banks.
-By 1961, LVN pictures was already nearing practical bankruptcy due to "causes beyond its control."
-In 1961, LVN Pictures has already cut back the salaries of its workers by 5-20% while its losses for the year was already more than P333,000.
+By 1961, LVN Pictures was already nearing practical bankruptcy due to "causes beyond its control."
+In 1961, LVN Pictures had already cut back the salaries of its workers by 5-20% while its losses for the year were already more than P333,000.
 But LVN is not alone; among the rest of the Big Four, only Sampaguita Pictures survived to the seventies, and even this famed studio later closed shop in the eighties.

 The stars of LVN Pictures became freelancers when LVN stopped its production of films, many of whom went to its sister company, Dalisay Pictures.
 The remaining moviemaking equipment of LVN such as cameras, lights, and others were loaned to various movie outfits and independent producers such as Cirio Santiago, Larry Santiago Productions, Dalisay Pictures, People's Pictures, and others at P13,000 per picture.
 In the meantime, LVN Pictures moved to post-production, which specialized in color processing and editing of films for Philippine cinema and advertising.
 For the next forty years, LVN engaged in post-production, which was said to be the best in Asia.

 In 1977 and 1980, LVN Pictures made two attempts at movie production with the releases of the romantic drama Kung Mangarap Ka't Magising and the hugely successful comedy Kakabakaba Ka Ba?
 (1980) starring Christopher de Leon, Charo Santos, Jay Ilagan and Sandy Andolong.
 The movie earned LVN Pictures its last nomination for Best Picture at the FAMAS Awards.